eduvpn/documentation/MULTI_NODE.md

 We have some scripts that make this easy for you as part of the [vpn-maint-scripts](https://git.sr.ht/~fkooman/vpn-maint-scripts) project.

+**NOTE**: make sure you can SSH to the controller and all node(s) and run commands using `sudo` on the machines without requiring a password.

 If you install the script(s) on the system that you use to manage your VPN servers, you can run through the above steps with ease.
+This works on Linux and macOS.

 ```bash
 $ git clone https://git.sr.ht/~fkooman/vpn-maint-scripts